18F/dol-whd-14c/CONTRIBUTING.md

   - Sprint branches should be prefixed with "sprint" (i.e sprint1, sprintA)
   - Feature branch names should feature its parent sprint branch name along with a name for the feature (i.e. sprint1/feature1, sprint2/test1, sprint2/fix1)

 4. Make commits to feature branch.
 Commit early and often.
 Write concise and clear commit messages.
+[Read more on writing commit messages](#commit-message-guidelines)...

     Prefix each commit like so:
     - (feat) Added a new feature